 The hospitality industry is seasonal in nature.
 The periods during which our properties experience higher revenues vary from property to property, depending principally upon their location, type of property and competitive mix within the specific location and may change with changes in overall availability of lodging and hospitality options within a local market.
-Based on historical results, we generally expect our revenues to be lower in the first quarter of each year than in each of the three subsequent quarters.
-However, the timing and effects of the COVID-19 pandemic resulted in the first quarter of 2020 being the strongest quarter in the year, as the remainder of the year was more significantly impacted by reduced occupancy due to travel restrictions, safety concerns and the complete and partial suspensions of hotel operations.
+Based on historical results, we generally expect our revenues to be lower in the first quarter of each year than in each of the three subsequent quarters, and this was the case in 2021, as our recovery from the effects of the COVID-19 pandemic progressed through the year as vaccines and treatments became more widely available.
 In addition, the hospitality industry is cyclical and demand generally follows the general economy on a lagged basis.
-We and our hotel owners experienced a downturn in the current industry cycle driven by the COVID-19 pandemic.
-We expect to enter into a recovery phase in our industry cycle as vaccines and treatments become more widely available.
 The seasonality and cyclicality of our industry may contribute to fluctuations in our results of operations and financial condition.